Iodine deficiency: Fibrocystic breast changes

 There is preliminary evidence that iodine deficiency enhances the sensitivity of breast tissue to estrogen.
 In rats treated with estradiol, iodine deficiency has been shown to lead to changes similar to benign breast changes that are reversible by increased iodine in the diet.
-In a few studies, iodine supplementation had beneficial effects (such as reducing the presence of breast cyst, fibrous tissue plaques and breast pain) in women with fibrocystic breast changes.
+In a few studies, iodine supplementation had beneficial effects (such as reducing the presence of breast cyst, fibrous tissue plaques, and breast pain) in women with fibrocystic breast changes.

 Protective effects of iodine on breast cancer have been postulated from epidemiologic evidence and described in animal models.
-In view of the antiproliferative properties of iodine in breast tissue, molecular iodine supplementation has been suggested as an adjuvant in breast cancer therapy.
+Given the antiproliferative properties of iodine in breast tissue, molecular iodine supplementation has been suggested as an adjuvant in breast cancer therapy.

 Risk factors

 Following is a list of potential risk factors that may lead to iodine deficiency: